Homemade Vegetable Stock Powder – DIY Bouillon & Historical Tips

 Vegetable Stock

 Save vegetable scraps (carrot peels, onion tops, celery leaves, leek greens) in the freezer until you have enough to make stock.
-Include umami-rich items like mushrooms, tomatoes (non-period), or nori.
+Include umami-rich items like mushrooms; tomato is effective (non-period) but optional.
+Nori or dried mushrooms add depth without nightshades.

 Basic Stock Ingredients